angelosa/hw_docs/ac_konami/konamiic.md

   058143 = 054156 (tiles)
   058144 = 054338 (alpha blending)

-### Status of the ROM tests in the emulated games
+## Status of the ROM tests in the emulated games

-(TODO verify with current bleeding edge):
+_Verify with current bleeding edge_

 |game name|ROM status|
 |---------|---------:|